djhmateer/djhmateer.github.io/_posts/2021-05-27-a21 background tasks.md

 There only ever 1 instance of this BackgroundService running.
 But it may stop due to the app pool recycling (after 20minutes usually on IIS)

 ## Example 2 - no DI.
-Functional approach
+Functional approach with Exception Handling

 ```cs